-As humans, we usually take for granted the idea that we can eat just about anything, and therefore we are omnivores.
+As humans, we usually accept as a given that we can eat just about anything, and therefore we are omnivores.

 However, when you compare the teeth and digestive systems carnivores, omnivores, and herbivores, what emerges is the truth that, anatomically and physiologically, we share little in common with carnivores and omnivores, and that we in fact have the classic characteristics of herbivores.

 In this post we will delve deep into the controversial topic of omnivore vs. herbivore.

 But first, let’s examine what herbivores, omnivores, and carnivores are.
 Because I don’t recall hearing discussions about what these terms meant growing up.
 The first time the word “herbivore” began to have any meaning for me was right after I became vegan and I learned that humans’ anatomy was actually best suited to eating plants.

 Carnivores are animals that get all of their nutrients and calories from consuming the flesh of other animals.
 Some examples of carnivorous animals include lions, tigers, cougars, foxes, coyotes, hawks, vultures, whales, sharks, and dolphins.